 Is ProtonVPN the Best VPN for Security and Privacy?

 But ProtonVPN isn’t perfect.
-I’m disappointed that ProtonVPN can’t bypass government restrictions in countries like China, and I’d also like to see 24/7 live chat added to its customer support and a quicker response time with emails (ExpressVPN can be used in China and has 24/7 live chat).
-Plus, I’m not a big fan of ProtonVPN’s tier-based subscription plans — it’s too expensive to get all the top features, and most competitors don’t limit users in this way.
+I’m disappointed that ProtonVPN can’t bypass internet restrictions in countries like China.
+Also, it’s missing browser extension and a smart DNS, which would allow you to access streaming sites on devices that don’t support VPN apps.
+And I’d also like to see 24/7 live chat added to its customer support and a quicker response time with emails (ExpressVPN can be used in China and has 24/7 live chat).

 All that said, ProtonVPN has the best free VPN plan out there, and all of its paid plans are backed by a prorated 30-day money-back guarantee.